Systematically Exploring the Landscape of Grasp Affordances via Behavioral Manifolds: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel approach to grasp affordance learning, approaching the problem from the relative pose space.
 The method allows visualisation of possible grasp outcomes (both grasp types and quality) for different grasp synthesis policies.
 Different approaches to grasp synthesis are discussed, emphasizing the use of shape adaptation, supported by a haptic modality.
-Current efforts are investigating efficient numerical implementation of the approach.
-Preliminary results show convergence times 4 to 6 times faster (depending on grasped object complexity) than those observed using PPO on identical hardware.
+Using a systematic approach to pose space exploration enables a convergence time Preliminary results show convergence times 33\% faster than those observed using PPO on identical hardware.
 In addition, the approach is being extended to address assembly and disassembly problems, accounting from transmission of efforts, through the grasped object, onto an assembly.